Posts

 Image

 You can travel like the Crawleys from Downton Abbey ** with piles of leather trunks, suitcases, hat boxes, and your maid to hold your jewelry box.
 You can travel first class, with no expense spared.
 You can let yourself be pampered and waited upon, and that may, perhaps, add immeasurably to your experience.
 Or you can travel light, with a backpack or a carryon, prepared to experience your destination as authentically as possible.
 As you walk the streets, or ride on public transport, you can interact with real people not as someone they should be ready to serve, but as someone they can simply be friendly with.
 You can be weighed down, or you can enjoy the agility of minimalism.
 The minimal completeness of packing for travel I love that self-contained feeling.
 You have to consider carefully which clothes you'll need, which toiletries and accessories.
 You might bring a book or a journal; you'll surely bring your phone.
-You have only what you've chosen to take wit
+You have only what you've chosen to take with you.

 The No Money Weekend Part 3